guiterguy219/jared-gibson-portfolio/src/views/experience/content/experience.md

 ## What can I help you with? 🙂

-I'm happy to dive head first into building any solution you might need, but first, I'd like to present to you my experience by technical domain, giving you a deeper understanding of how I can provide for you the most benefit.
+I'm happy to dive headfirst into building any solution you might need, but first, I'd like to present to you my experience by technical domain, giving you a deeper understanding of how I can provide for you the most benefit.

 +++